-National nonresidential construction spending was down 0.8% in March, according to an Associated Builders and Contractors’ analysis of data published by the U.S. Census Bureau.
-On a seasonally adjusted annualized basis, nonresidential spending totaled $839.2 billion for the month.
-Spending was down on a monthly basis in 11 of 16 nonresidential subcategories.
-Private nonresidential spending was down 1.2%, while public nonresidential construction spending was down 0.3% in March.
-On a year-over-year basis, nonresidential construction spending is up 5.6%, led by 31.9% growth in construction related to manufacturing.
-“March’s construction spending numbers aren’t adjusted for inflation and are actually worse than … Read more
+National nonresidential construction spending was down 0.4% in April, according to an Associated Builders and Contractors’ analysis of data published by the U.S. Census Bureau.
+On a seasonally adjusted annualized basis, nonresidential spending totaled $844.4 billion for the month.
+Despite the monthly setback, nonresidential construction spending is up 6.6% from a year ago.
+Spending was down on a monthly basis in 12 of the 16 nonresidential subcategories.
+Private nonresidential spending was down 0.2%, while public nonresidential construction spending was down 0.7% in April.
+Spending in the residential category retained momentum in April, rising 0.9% for the month and 18.2% since … Read more

 Join our thriving community of 70,000+ superintendents and trade professionals on LinkedIn!